carstenbauer/JuliaHLRS24/exercises/Day1/1_cluster_onboarding/README.md

 # Exercise: Cluster Onboarding

-The purpose of this exercise is to get you going on the cluster.
-If you already have (a lot of) cluster experience, the exercise probably won't take you long.
-I still recommend you to do it, especially the Julia related parts, to make sure that you're prepared for what is to come later in the course.
+The purpose of this exercise is to get you going with Julia on the cluster.

 ## Connecting via SSH (with VSCode)
 1. Open Visual Studio Code